samibyte/pha06-green-earth/README.md

 ## 5. Explain template literals in ES6.
 How are they different from string concatenation?

 Template literals uses backticks.
 It's a new a to define strings.
 It allows to embed expression using the ${expression} syntax.
-It also enables multi lines without needing escape charecters line \n for line break.
+It also enables multi lines without needing escape charecters like \n for line break.
 It improves readability as well.
+It makes concatenation much easier.